 Any dispute regarding your children can be complex, but the prospect of relocation is particularly emotional.
 In some cases, the relocation of your former spouse or partner could make it challenging to maintain a relationship with your child.

 As a parent, you have the right to pursue or object to relocation requests, depending on the circumstances.
 A dedicated Ottawa relocation lawyer may be able to help you protect those rights.
-Before you step into a courtroom, let an experienced parenting time lawyer like Paul Riley advise you on your first steps.
+Before you step into a courtroom, let our experienced parenting time lawyers advise you on your first steps.

 Parents with parenting time and decision-making responsibility for a child have certain rights regarding mobility.
 When one parent seeks to relocate in a manner that will not impact the other parent’s rights, they have the right to do so.
 Typically, they can move within the same city or geographical area without affecting their co-parent’s rights.

 However, circumstances where guardians want to relocate farther away are more complex.
 When relocation impedes the other parent’s access to the child, court approval is necessary.
 A skilled Ottawa change of residence lawyer who takes relocation requests, such as Paul Riley, could help.